Annual Review 2021–22

 The ASX Corporate Governance Principles and Recommendations, 4th edition, sets the benchmark for a high standard of corporate governance in Australia.

-Although AFCA is not a listed entity, we consider the principles, to the extent they apply to us, a useful benchmark.
+Although AFCA is not listed on the Australian Securities Exchange (ASX), we follow the principles to the extent that they apply to us.

-This section explains how we apply these principles and recommendations, issued by the ASX Corporate Governance Council, to our company.
+This section explains how we apply the ASX principles and recommendations to our company.

 Principle 1: Lay solid foundations for management and oversight